Tarikh Yamini

-The Tarikh i Yamini, or Kitab i Yamini, written in Arabic in an embellished, flowery rhetorical rhymed prose, is a history of the reigns of Sebuktigin and Mahmud.
+The Tarikh i Yamini, or Kitab i Yamini, written in an Arabic embellished flowery rhetorical rhymed prose, is a history of the reigns of Sebuktigin and Mahmud.

-Written by the historian Abu Nasr Muhammad ibn Muhammad al Jabbaru-l 'Utbi (or al-Utbi).
+Written by the historian Muhammad ibn Abd al-Jabbar al-Utbi (or al-Utbi).
 His work comprises the whole of the reign of Sebuktigin, and part of that of Mahmud, down to the year 410 Hijra (1020 AD).
 The Tarikh Yamini also contains information chronicling Sultan Mahmud's expeditions as well as the end of the Samanid Empire.
 Al-Utbi, being Mahmud's secretary, did not accompany the sultan, therefore his topography is deficient and his writing style consists of an explicit orthodox nature.
 He also states that he intentionally suppressed many events, unnatural or strange that he found skeptical that did not fit the objectives he had set down in the preface.

 Content

 The Tarikh Yamini starts in 965 CE, but the Samanids are not mentioned until Nuh ibn Mansur's reign in 976, while it goes into detail about the Buyids prior to 983.
 During the Qarakhanid invasion of the Samanid kingdom in 991, the Tarikh Yamini states that the Samanid governor Fa'iq, son of Simjurid Abu'l-Hasan Simjuri, invited Hasan b.
 Sulayman{Bughra Khan} to invade Bukhara.

 Al-Utbi gives contradictory information owing to the names and number of Farighunid rulers.
 Specifically never naming, Abu'l Haret Muhammad, the second Farighunid ruler.